coinnovationlab/incubator-superset/sco_configuration/INSTALLING.md

    `superset runserver`

-2. Now you have Superset running with its default configuration and username-password authentication.
-The config file and the custom security manager that shall however be used from now on are in "incubator-superset/sco_configuration" folder, therefore the path to this folder must be addedd to your PYTHONPATH env variable, e.g. by adding the following at the end of your ~/.bashrc file:
+3. Now you have Superset running with its default configuration and username-password authentication.
+The config file and the custom security manager that shall however be used from now on are in the "sco_configuration" folder which you just moved, therefore the path to this folder must be addedd to your PYTHONPATH env variable, e.g. by adding the following at the end of your ~/.bashrc file:

    `PYTHONPATH="${PYTHONPATH}:/path/to/incubator-superset/sco_configuration/"`